marcosun/smooth-fetch/README.md

 ### `request(path, apiOptions)`

-A wrapper function over ES6 fetch api.
+A wrapper function over ES6 fetch API.
 Calling this function triggers request interceptors first, then the actual network request, and finally response interceptors.

 - `path`: (`Optional` `Default => ''`) In built-in request interceptor, this will be concatenated with baseUrl to become the resource address.
 Do not include either protocol, hostname or port number as they should appear in baseUrl.
 - `apiOptions`: (`Optional` `Default => {}`) A second chance to define fetch options.
-In built-in request interceptor, this will be shallowly merged against defaultOptions, where properties in apiOptions overwrite properties of the same name in defaultOptions, to output url, Content-Type header and stringify request body.
+In built-in request interceptor, this will be shallowly merged against defaultOptions, where properties in apiOptions override properties of the same name in defaultOptions, to output url, Content-Type header and stringify request body.

 ### `interceptors.request.prepend((path, defaultOptions, apiOptions, previousInterceptorResult) => {})`